 Bite Splints (Night Guards)

 Bruxism, occlusal, bite splints or ‘night guards’ are removable, acrylic appliances that protect both your teeth (and any work you might have had done on them), from clenching and grinding, frequently due to stress – thereby eliminating the need for additional work.
-In addition to safeguarding against fracture and wear, a splint can also manage jaw issues, headaches, TMJ as well as help to stabilize your bite.
+In addition to safeguarding against fracture and wear, a splint can also manage jaw issues, headaches, and TMJ as well as help to stabilize your bite.

 A bite splint is part of on overall course of treatment, so depending on your symptoms and diagnosis, your actual splint can either cover your entire upper arch, or just the front two teeth.
 Like the mouth guard, it also requires two initial office visits, where an impression is made of your teeth and measurements are taken as we collect information about where your jaw hinges and where your teeth make contact.
 Our dental lab then fabricates the splint and three weeks from your initial appointment you come back in for the splint to be fitted and adjusted in your mouth.

 While both the athletic guard and the bite splint are custom-made appliances fitting precisely to meet your specific needs, the bite splint also requires follow up appointments for additional adjustments to be made as your muscles start to relax and re-train around the splint.
-Of course, you may also want to take up yoga or, in my case, model aeroplane building, to help relieve some of that stress at the same time.
+Of course, you may also want to take up yoga or, in my case, model airplane building, to help relieve some of that stress at the same time.

 Bite splint adjustments can generally be made during your regular, 6-month dental cleaning and check-up appointment.
 Bite splints can save a lot of wear-and-tear on your teeth, particularly if you’re a night grinder.